Insulation and Loft Boarding Cost

 Widening Loft Hatch

-If you plan to use your boarded loft for storage, then you will want to make sure the access loft hatch is large enough to get to the items you want to store in.
-Widening the hatch will cost around £300.
+If you plan to use your boarded loft for storage, then you will want to make sure the access loft hatch is large enough to get to the items you want to store into it.
+Widening a loft hatch costs around £300.

 Different Type of Floorboards Used